a badge showing QUITTR achievements and positive user feedback

 Here's what to do with the energy

-Pour it into fitness.
-Gym, calisthenics, home workouts.
+• Pour it into fitness — gym, calisthenics, home workouts.

-Utilize it for skill development in areas such as design, writing, coding, sales, and public speaking.
+• Utilize it for skill development in areas such as design, writing, coding, sales, and public speaking.

-Pray or meditate when urges get overwhelming — spiritual grounding brings emotional control.
+• Pray or meditate when urges get overwhelming — spiritual grounding brings emotional control.

-Help others.
+• Help others.
 Yes, really.
 Doing something kind for others triggers the release of real dopamine.
 Not the cheap kind.

 Step 5: Track Wins, Not Just Streaks

-Track how many urges I beat.
+• Track how many urges you beat.

-Track how many cold showers I took.
+• Track how many cold showers you took.

-Use QUITTR’s Daily Log to measure progress like a habit athlete.
-It’s about who I become, not just what I resist.
+Use QUITTR's Daily Log to measure progress like a habit athlete.
+It's about who you become, not just what you resist.
 QUITTR is a science-based and actionable way to quit porn forever.
 Our app combines practical tools with supportive features, including an AI-powered support system, community leaderboards, meditation exercises, and progress tracking.
 We've included essential features such as a content blocker, streak tracker, AI Therapist, recovery journal, leaderboard, meditation games, lessons, educational content, relaxing sounds, side-effect awareness, life tree features, and more!

 Whether you're seeking support, education, or practical tools to quit porn forever, QUITTR offers a private, understanding space to work toward your personal goals.
 Try the #1 science-based way to stop porn by joining our 28-day challenge to compete with other people for the longest streak.